sourcemain/tab_container/README.md

 Just pass in a list of children and a list of tabs and it will handle the rest, or you can customise by using a TabController, changing the tab side, adding color(s), and much more.

-NEW in 3.1.0: Tab bar can be scrolled if there are too many tabs.
+NEW in 3.1.0: Automatic scrolling if there are too many tabs.
 (Use tabMinLength)

 ## Demo